cyberintelsystems/cicb/README.md

 - Sectigo Digital signed.

 [Fixed]
-1. The version display incorrectly after startup.
+1. The version displays incorrectly after startup.
 2. License and settings do not display correctly after startup.

 ---